An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: Error Estimates for the Concatenation

 as well as the shifted grid points $\tilde z_{\mathbf{k}}:=z_{\mathbf{k}}-z_0$.
 In Appendix~\ref{sec:Discrete Gaussian Convolution} we show that there exists a positive constant $c>0$, depending on $\theta_{n-1}^\tau,\theta^\tau,\e$ and the phase space grid, such that for all one-dimensional components $j=1,\dots,2d$ we have

 Consequently, using the definition of the shifted grid $\tilde z_{\mathbf{k}}=z_{\mathbf{k}}-z_0$, we finally get

 which proves the bound in \eqref{eq:exp_decay1} for

 \end{proof} The last proposition provides a bound for the magnitude of the coefficients $|c^{n,\tau}_{\mathbf{k}}|$.
-Together with the error representation for a single TSTG step in Proposition~\ref{fact:TSTG1}, we are now ready to present the error representation for the concatenation.
+Together with the error bound for a single TSTG step in Proposition~\ref{fact:TSTG1}, we are now ready to present the error bound for the concatenation.